From the mountains to the sea

 Dobbiaco-Cortina d’Ampezzo-Belluno-Feltre-Bassano del Grappa-Treviso-Mestre/Venice

+From the Dolomites to Venice cycling tour, takes you through a stunning mountain landscape to the seashores of the Adriatic Sea.
 From the northeast of the Dolomites, you cycle through the beautiful Val di Landro (Höhlenstein Valley).
 Having a great view of the famous Tre Cime (Drei Zinnen /Three Peaks).
 You stay in the Olympic town of Cortina d’Ampezzo, a favorite holiday destination.
 Following the old Dolomite railway track, you arrive at Pieve di Cadore, the birth town of the painter Titian.
 You pedal through the valley, which is famous for its ice cream and you will reach Ponte nelle Alpi (‘Bridge in the Alps ‘) Your overnight stay will be in Belluno, in the region Veneto, nestling at the foot of the Dolomites.
 The cathedral of San Martino dominates the main square with its palaces.
 Taste the “pastin”, a mixture of pork and beef mixed mostly served with the polenta.

 The route continues through an idyllic landscape with typical small Italian villages.
 The tour takes you on to Bassano del Grappa, like the name indicates it is the hometown of grappa.
 The Poli Grappa museum tells you the history of grappa-making and here you can taste some of the excellent grappa’s.
 The wooden bridge is made by Palladio in the 16th century.

 Now the countryside starts to level out.
 You cycle through the area of Palladio’s villas like the stunning Villa di Maser.
 After a short visit to the town of Asolo, you carry on to Treviso, the town of small streets, coloured houses alongside the canals and the inviting square Piazza dei Signori, where the old town palaces are to be found.
-Following the River Sile, you finally reach Mestre/Venice, one of the most visited towns in Italy.
+Following the River Sile, you finally reach Mestre/VENICE, one of the most visited towns in Italy.
 In the romantic town of Venice, there is so much to see, to experience that it is worth an extra overnight.

 The daily program of the 8-day tour